bennyistanto/climate-data-application/SPEI_using_TerraClimate_data.md

 	ncrcat -O -h stp_*.nc ../nc_merge/stp_cli_terraclimate_pet_1958_2020.nc
 	```

-### Check variable and attribute
+### 3.4.
+Check variable and attribute
 As explain in Step 3.1.
-Input specification above, we need to check the variable and attribute on above result to make sure all meet the requirements.
+Input requirement above, we need to check the variable and attribute on above result to make sure all meet the requirements.

 - Navigate to `/downloads/ppt/nc_merge` folder in the working directory.
 Then execute below command.